 Invoice sums shall be due for payment within 30 days of the invoice date without deduction (in particular without the deduction of discounts, etc.).
 The payments shall be made to the account stated by the Supplier.

-2.4 If the order placed with the Supplier exceeds the amount of CHF 100,000.00 (excluding VAT, packaging, shipping, transport, insurance and customs), the following payment terms apply: 30 % of the amount is due upon confirmation of receipt of the order, 30 % upon delivery, 30 % after installation and 10 % after acceptance.
+2.4 If the order placed with the Supplier exceeds the amount of CHF 100,000.00, or Euro 90,000.00 respectively, (excluding VAT, packaging, shipping, transport, insurance and customs), the following payment terms apply: 30 % of the amount is due upon confirmation of receipt of the order, 30 % upon delivery, 30 % after installation and 10 % after acceptance.
 Invoice totals are due for payment within 30 days of the invoice date without deductions (in particular without early payment discounts, etc.)

 2.5 If the Customer falls into arrears with payments according to the due dates, the Supplier is entitled, from the first day and without further reminders, to demand 5% interest on late payments.
 The supplier is also entitled to retain all services, goods and deliverables under this as well as any other contract with the customer in question.
 Further claims of the Supplier are expressly reserved.
 In particular, all court and out-of-court costs which arise from this agreement for the Supplier to assert its claims towards the Customer shall be charged to the Customer.